 “Le Creux es Faies” - the Fairy Cave, was once believed to be the entrance to the underground world where fairies lived.
 This passage, located at the L’Eree headland on Guernsey’s west coast, was in use until around 1000 BC as a “passage grave” and can still be viewed today.

 The headland between L’Eree and Perelle has had a long association with witchcraft.
 The Trepied dolmen at the Catioroc, was believed to be the meeting place for the Islands’ witches who would supposedly dance with the devil in the Middle Ages.

 You can still see evidence of these superstitions in the lanes of Guernsey.
 Some old cottages have stones projecting from their chimneys, which are said to be seats for witches to pause on as they fly about the night.
 The Longfrie Pub, in St Pierre du Bois, actually has a model witch doing just that.

 Halfway up Tower Hill, in St Peter Port, there is a plaque dedicated to three women who lost their lives after being accused of witchcraft.
-In an 80-year period, from 1560 to 1640, 44 people were burnt at the stake and 35 were banished from the Island
+In an 80-year period, from 1560 to 1640, 44 people were burnt at the stake and 35 were banished from the Island for heresy.

 Visit our shores to uncover a wealth of stories, discover more at visitguernsey.com